montecruiseto/blog/_app/_posts/note/2015-04-25-scopemount-theme-gemini.md

 scheme-bg: "white"
 ---

-*Update May 23 2015: Gemini is now refactored to run on Telescope v0.20.4.*
+*Update June 11 2015: Gemini is now refactored to run on Telescope v0.20.5*

 Gemini is the first Telescope theme for [Scopemount](http://scopemount.startrack.io/).